The Meaning of Numbers: The Number 14

 More info on Biblical Meaning of 14

-The number 14 represents deliverance or salvation and is used twenty-two times in the Bible.
+The number 14 represents deliverance or salvation.
+It is used twenty-two times in the Bible.
 The term "14th" is found 24 times in scriptures.

 The first covenant promise concerned his physical seed, Isaac, and his descendants.
 The second promise concerned Jesus Christ, and the sons of God who would come through Him, who would shine like the stars of heaven (Matthew 13:43).
 On the day portion of Nisan 14 God confirmed the promises with a special covenant sacrifice.